 Plan Administered by Discovery Benefits

-Southwestern University understands that each employee has a unique set of benefit needs.
+Southwestern University understands that each employee has a unique set of benefits needs.
 By providing a Flexible Benefits Plan and providing each employee with a prescribed benefit dollar amount, the University, therefore, does not mandate minimum levels of benefits or benefit program participation.
 An employee may choose all of the benefits provided, only a few, or none at all.
 Any benefit dollars not used for benefit premiums will be forfeited.

 The Southwestern University Flexible Benefits Plan consists of the following benefit options: